kuka1234/Cone-Detection/detection/ReadMe.md

 different weather.
 Therefore, the pipeline should be flexible to allow for a range and easily changeable.
 * The cone colors occur naturally such as the sky (blue) and dried grass (yellow) therefore just extracting the colors is not enough to detect cones.
+* THe images need to a normalised size to help the min and max size of contours